jeffh/Fox/docs/source/generators.rst

     For Haskell programmers, Fox is a decendant to Haskell's QuickCheck 2.
     Generators are a monadic type which combine generation and shrinking.

-For the list of all generators that Fox provides, read the :doc:`generators_reference`.
+For the list of all generators that Fox provides, read about :doc:`generators_reference`.

 .. _Building Custom Generators: